 Fitness to dive: medical self-declaration

-- Downloading and completing the Diver self-declaration medical fitness form
+Complete your Diver self-declaration medical fitness form by:

 You should also complete one in the event of a medical condition arising between these times.

 If you answer ‘yes’ to any of the answers on the Diver self-declaration medical fitness form you will need to have a medical examination, this may just mean a simple phone call with a Medical Referee.
 In more serious or complex cases you may need an appointment.

 UKDMC is the national network of medical referees with accredited diving medicine expertise who set the standards of fitness required to dive.
 They use a uniform set of medical standards which are continually reviewed as new research is published.
 The UKDMC website will provide you with access to the latest information and relevant forms that are available for download